Three ways to cover a graph: Separability and Complexity

+What can be said about local and folded covering number?
 Table~\ref{table:1} suggests that the separation of the local and the folded covering number is more difficult.
-Indeed we have $c_{\ell}^{\mc{T}}(\mc{G}) = c_{f}^{\mc{T}}(\mc{G})$ for every $\mc{T}$ and $\mc{G}$ in Table~\ref{table:1}, except for the local track-number of planar graphs (c.f.
-Conjecture~\ref{conj:localtrackplanar}).
-However, proving upper bounds for $c_{\ell}^{\mc{T}}(\mc{G})$ can be significantly more elaborate than for $c_{f}^{\mc{T}}(\mc{G})$, even if we suspect that both values are equal; see for example Conjecture~\ref{conj:LLAC} and Theorem~\ref{thm:FLAC}.
+Indeed we have $c_{\ell}^{\mc{G}}(\mc{H}) = c_{f}^{\mc{G}}(\mc{H})$ for every $\mc{G}$ and $\mc{H}$ in Table~\ref{table:1}, except for the local track number of planar graphs, (c.f.
+Question~\ref{quest:localtrackplanar}).
+However, proving upper bounds for $c_{\ell}^{\mc{G}}(\mc{H})$ can be significantly more elaborate than for $c_{f}^{\mc{G}}(\mc{H})$, even if we suspect that both values are equal; see for example Conjecture~\ref{conj:LLAC} and Theorem~\ref{thm:FLAC}.

+Observing that there is {no} injective cover of a path by cycles of length at least $3$ and that every path is the homomorphic image of a cycle one gets: